The Circuitry

 Microsoft rolls out Xbox mode to all Windows 11 PCs via the latest update.
 The mode adds a full-screen interface to the Xbox PC app, similar to Steam’s Big Picture Mode.
 It launches in select markets today and expands soon.
 Evolved from Asus handheld feedback, it bridges Xbox consoles and Windows.

-“Some players in select markets will be able to download the Xbox mode experience today, with availability expanding to more players in those markets over the next several weeks,” says the Xbox team.
-Users can access Xbox mode by installing the latest Windows update for Windows 11.
+“Some players in select markets will be able to download the Xbox mode experience today, with availability expanding to more players in those markets over the next several weeks,” the Xbox team said.
+Owners obtain the interface simply by installing the newest Windows 11 update.

 Why this mattersAI · ~100 words